 Imagine this generation, with its technology, curiosity, and thirst for progress, working with the knowledge and experience of existing producers and industry workers.

-Long Miles Coffee, in partnership with Chez roasters, are currently working with unemployed youths in Burundi, with the Double Shot on our youth Coffee Scout program support.
+Long Miles Coffee, in partnership with Chez roasters, is currently working with unemployed youths in Burundi, with the Double Shot on their youth Coffee Scout program support.
 They train these youths in agronomy and data collection.
 These skills are then used to improve the local coffee industry, for example by taking action against the potato defect.
 The youths also mentor other coffee producers in everything from pruning to bug protection.